kbrbe/beltrans-data-integration/data-model/README.md

 # Data model

+The aim of this data model is to represent books, their translations as well as involved parties such as authors, publishers, etc within a RDF Knowledge Graph (Linked Data).
+Therefore we have to consider the following high-level objectives:

+* Translations are different *expressions* of some *creative work* (similar to how the original work is only *one possible* expression of a *creative work*)
+* *Things*, such as authors or creative works, are different to their descriptions and thus both should be represented by different URIs
+* Different Linked Data vocabularies may be used to express our conceptual model
+* Constraints on data may be expressed on source data, e.g. to verify their completeness with respect to the constraints, or on the already integrated data

+In the following we elaborate on the data model.

 ## Metadata entities

 Following Linked Data best practices a thing or person is different to their descriptions.